-Our One Size stance is not only an effort to remain an inclusive brand made for women by women, but also lessens chance of over-purchased sizing on a commercial level.
+Our One Size stance is not only an effort to remain an inclusive brand made by women for women, but also lessens chance of over-purchased sizing on a commercial level.
 We also aim to provide a longstanding home to each piece we produce – our six month warranty ensures we offer the chance to repair any potential issues that can arise with wear, rather than tossing an otherwise wearable garment.
 We encourage this across all areas of consumption and extend these services to wholesale customers as well.

 We place huge importance on our community, not only as a London-based brand, but as a force within the industry that can assist in times of need.
 Many times a year we donate portions of our gross profit to charities such as Street Smart UK, as well as smaller movements supporting sustainable efforts and towards positive causes within our community.
 This includes producing pieces for raffles, sample sales, donations of profit, charity pieces, and generating digital awareness.